Mycelia House is a cultivation system for growing and showcasing the beauty of oyster mushrooms in the home.

 -

-The balance of being caring - not careful, not careless.
+The balance of being caring - in between careful and careless.

 A process.
 A practice of listening, responding, tending to.